invertase/react-native-firebase/pages/typescript.md

 which is a valid type for this state.

  The `onAuthStateChanged` listener triggers with a `User` or `null` parameter whenever the users authentication state changes.
 The
- `@react-native-firebase/auth` module provides Typescript with these types automatically.
+ `@react-native-firebase/auth` module provides TypeScript with these types automatically.
 As the returned types match the local state type, we are able to set the state immediately without any type check errors.

- Attempting to set `user` state to anything other than the `User` or `null` will throw a Typescript error.
+ Attempting to set `user` state to anything other than the `User` or `null` will throw a TypeScript error.

  ## Definitions

- The full set of Typescript definitions for each module can be found on the [invertase/react-native-firebase](https://github.com/invertase/react-native-firebase) repository within each package.
+ The full set of TypeScript definitions for each module can be found on the [invertase/react-native-firebase](https://github.com/invertase/react-native-firebase) repository within each package.

- For example, the auth module definitions are located at [`react-native-firebase/packages/auth/lib/index.d.ts`](https://github.com/invertase/react-native-firebase/blob/master/packages/auth/lib/index.d.ts).
+ For example, the `auth` module definitions are located at [`react-native-firebase/packages/auth/lib/index.d.ts`](https://github.com/invertase/react-native-firebase/blob/master/packages/auth/lib/index.d.ts).